-SEXUAL HARASSMENT, DISCRIMINATION, and VIOLENCE: Required on all syllabi.
-Do not modify.
+SEXUAL HARASSMENT, DISCRIMINATION, and VIOLENCE:

 In accordance with UT System regulations, your instructor is a "responsible employee" for reporting purposes under Title IX regulations and so must report any instance, occurring during a student's time in college, of sexual assault, stalking, dating violence, domestic violence, or sexual harassment about which she/he becomes aware during this course through writing, discussion, or personal disclosure.
 More information can be found at www.utrgv.edu/equity, including confidential resources available on campus.
 The faculty and staff of UTRGV actively strive to provide a learning, working, and living environment that promotes personal integrity, civility, and mutual respect in an environment free from sexual misconduct and discrimination.